 Clearly we think the Othership Slack group is number 1 but we have listed 5 others below.
 We pride ourselves at Othership for having a community where people meet not only in Slack but also at events and in our free workspaces.
 One of our community members referred to us as “a team, even though we’re not all working on the same thing”.
 Let’s see how it compares!

 We moderate the Slack group with good etiquette,helpful suggestions and top tips for freelancing.
 Our channels include, “i-need-help” where members are invited to ask for help and “I-can-offer” to advertise their skills.
-We are running 1 on 1 networking through the group to facilitate new friendships and connections amongst our members.
+We are running 1 on 1 networking through the group to facilitate new friendships and connections amongst our members (most of them meet at our regular networking events).
 Access to our Slack group comes included with premium membership at £15 a month, which also has the added benefits of discounts to our (sold-out) events, exclusive meeting room offers and for our physical workspaces with lots of other additional member perks!

 My top five best Slack groups for freelancers